Automatic Changeover Switch using Contactors

 This diagram shows Automatic Changeover Switch using Contactors.
 Here we simply use a magnetic contactor and DP MCB, a generator.
 Firstly all we need to connect the grid line to a single-phase energy meter.
 Then put power in the MCB from the Energy meter.
 And then we connect with magnetic contactor input and output for another MCB.
 Also, connect with the generator.
 An automatic switch can change the power source automatically when needed.
 This circuit can make good automatic changeover connections.

-Diagram of Automatic Changeover Switch using Contactors wiring
+Automatic Changeover Switch using Contactors wiring

 Components Need for this Project: